SAP/openui5-docs/docs/Model_Instantiation_and_Data_Access_9613f1f.md

 ### Data Access

 The OData V4 model only supports data access using bindings.
 It does not provide any direct access to the data.
 For more information, see [Unsupported Superclass Methods and Events](Unsupported_Superclass_Methods_and_Events_1232241.md).
 One exception is [sap.ui.model.odata.v4.Context\#setProperty](https://openui5.hana.ondemand.com/#/api/symbols/sap.ui.model.odata.v4.Context/methods/setProperty).
 It allows to update a property without using a property binding, even without reading the data first.
+You can create bindings that are independent of controls.
+For more information, see [Accessing Data in Controller Code](Accessing_Data_in_Controller_Code_17b30ac.md).

 ***